dkllrjr/PyNondimensionalizer/README.md

 # Fundamentals

-This program is based off the work of James Price but contains a lot of general ideas.
+This program is based off the work of [Dr. James Price](https://www.whoi.edu/science/po/people/jprice/class/DA_SSSA.pdf) but contains a lot of general ideas.
 First, you want to make a matrix with the variables of the problem and the dimensions.
 Using the pendulum example from `Price`:

 .. math::
     \begin{matrix}